WGHN-FM: Tower eviction

 On November 21, 2022, WGHN-FM and sister station WMPA went off the air after being evicted from their tower site by the city of Grand Haven.
-WGHN-FM's adult contemporary format temporally moved to sister station WGHN 1370 AM, replacing that station's oldies format.
+WGHN-FM's adult contemporary format temporarily moved to sister station WGHN 1370 AM, replacing that station's oldies format.

 On January 31, 2023, WGHN-FM resumed broadcasting after being silent for two months.
 Its tower was relocated to a new site in Spring Lake.

 In 2025, Tieman sold the AM station to Cano's Broadcasting, who took over its operations pending final FCC approval under new call letters, WGHA.
 Throughout 2025, however, the FM station celebrated the 69th anniversary of WGHN.

 Current programming

+WGHN-FM primarily serves the Tri-Cities area of northwest Ottawa County, including Grand Haven, Spring Lake and Ferrysburg.
+It also provides a fairly strong Grade B signal to most of Muskegon.

-WGHN-FM plays adult contemporary music.
+The station plays adult contemporary music.
 Mary Ellen Murphy hosts Good Morning Grand Haven each weekday.
 Jesse Bruce hosts Lunchtime At The Laguna during the noon hour and Jesse Bruce Live weekday afternoons.
 WGHN-FM carries updates from CBS News Radio, as well as local news, sports and weather.

 It airs Michigan State University football and basketball as well as Detroit Lions football.
+In 2026, it added Detroit Tigers baseball after WOOD AM-FM lost the rights to less-powerful WFGR.
 In the fall, Spring Lake High School football airs on Friday nights.
-WGHN-FM mainly serves the Ferrysburg, Spring Lake and Grand Haven communities in Northwest Ottawa County.